Restoration Work to be Done

 habitat and productive farmland in rural areas, toward a sensible urban

-solar policy
+solar development policy

 Protect Sunol Tule Elk